primatejs/primate/docs/modules/go.md

 }
 ```

-Your rendered Go route with a Svelte component will be accessible at
+Your rendered route with a Svelte component will be accessible at
 http://localhost:6161/svelte.

 ### The request object